akochnev/ocp4-upi-helpernode/quickstart.md

 ## Wait for install

-The boostrap VM actually does the install for you; you can track it with the following command.
+The boostrap VM actually does the install for you; you can track it with the following command:

 ```
 openshift-install wait-for bootstrap-complete --log-level debug